Timinator2000/Algorithm_X/06 - your turn/05 - three little piggies.md

 # Strategy

 Three Little Piggies is likely to get you going in circles and wondering why you seem to be right back where you started.
 The situation is different at night than during the day.
 Houses can be rotated any number of times.
-This probably doesn’t help, but the key to success is to keep it simple
+This probably doesn’t help, but the key to success is to keep it simple.

 # Requirements